Pradeepbgs/blog_nodejs/README.md

-this is just a simple blog apply
+this app has a bug